Post-pandemic fraud prevention lessons for local governments

 As a result, local governments now face a new normal that requires devoting even more attention to fraud prevention and mitigation.
 Fortunately, though, some of the most effective ways to protect against these newly developed security threats are to utilize best practices that have been successful against similar threats in the past.

-“We've seen a very large uptick in fraud attempts and I think it’s a serious concern for most municipalities,” says Kevin Weeks, senior vice president and head of sales for U.S. Bank Global Corporate Trust.
+“We've seen a very large uptick in fraud attempts and I think it’s a serious concern for most municipalities,” says Kevin Weeks, sales head for U.S. Bank Global Corporate Trust and Custody.
 “Some of it is the result of people working from home and the normal patterns being broken up, including the use of personal email addresses for traditional business purposes.”

 Business email compromise (BEC) scams have been around almost as long as email itself – and they aren’t just limited to business.
-Anybody that uses email to communicate can be tricked into giving up important information to a fake emailer, but entities that make large electronic payments have the most at risk.
+Most anybody that uses email to communicate can be tricked into giving up important information to a fake emailer, but entities that make large electronic payments have the most at risk.
 Worse yet, scam types expanded during the pandemic.
 For example, the FBI recently warned state and local government officials about invoice-themed phishing emails that could be used to harvest officials’ login credentials.

 “It used to be that a fraudster would impersonate a government entity and direct the bank to release millions of dollars,” says Weeks.
-“Now the government entity is thinking they are working with their vendor or whomever, and they get new wire instructions, and they don't realize their vendor has been hacked.”
+“Now the government entity is thinking they are working with their vendor or whomever, and they get new wire or ACH instructions, and they don't realize their vendor has been hacked.”

 “People are able to spoof the e-mails to get the governments to change things like bank account numbers and payment schedules,” says Lee Strom, senior vice president and government banking division manager for U.S. Bank Corporate and Commercial Banking.
 “Money is being sent to fraudulent accounts rather than their vendors, employees or constituents.”

 Thread hijacking, cyber extortion and the rise of hacktivism